beeware/briefcase/docs/background/faq.rst

 binary wheels are available on the `BeeWare repository on anaconda.org
 <https://anaconda.org/beeware/repo>`__.

-The Android and iOS repositories do not have binary wheels for *every* package that is on PyPI.
-If you experience problems when building or running an app on a mobile platform that appear to be related to a missing dependency, check the build logs for your app.
-If you see:
+However, the Android and iOS repositories do not have binary wheels for *every* package that needs them.
+If you see any of the following messages when building an app for a mobile platform, then the package (or this version of it) probably isn't supported yet:

 * On Android: the error `"Chaquopy cannot compile native code"
   <https://chaquo.com/chaquopy/doc/current/faq.html#chaquopy-cannot-compile-native-code>`__